Francis Cogswell: U.S. Navy career

-Cogswell was Naval attaché in Paris, France, in the late 1930s.
+Cogswell was naval attaché in Paris, France, in the late 1930s.

-Captain Cogswell died at Puget Sound Naval Hospital, Bremerton, Washington, on 22 September 1939.
+Cogswell died at Puget Sound Naval Hospital in Bremerton, Washington, on 22 September 1939.

 Personal life

-He married Grace Woodman Phillips (1887–1971) of New York City.
-She had previously been married to pioneer aviator, Henry Post, who died in an air crash in 1914, after establishing a new altitude record.
-She worked for the US Foreign Service and later for the Central Intelligence Agency until her retirement in 1954.
+Cogswell married Grace Woodman Phillips (1887–1971) of New York City.
+She had previously been married to pioneer aviator Henry Post, who died in an air crash in 1914 after establishing a new altitude record.
+She worked for the United States Foreign Service and later for the Central Intelligence Agency until her retirement in 1954.
 They had no children.